-Vanguard University is pleased to announce its first Honors Program to launch fall 2019.
-Incoming freshmen accepted into the inaugural class during our 100-year anniversary in 2019-2020 will pave the way for future Honors Program students.
-Twenty students with exceptional academic profiles will be selected to study with top scholar and practitioner faculty during their four years at Vanguard University.
+Vanguard University launched its first honors program in fall 2019.
+Twenty incoming freshmen were accepted into the inaugural class during our 100-year anniversary 2019-2020 academic year and will pave the way for future Honors Program students.
+Each year, 20-30 new incoming freshmen with exceptional academic profiles will be selected to study with top scholar and practitioner faculty during their four years at Vanguard University.
 This opportunity will provide Honors Program students with a transformational experience with expanded academic, leadership and service opportunities that will develop powerful world-changers.
-The Honors Program will focus on Scholarship, Leadership and Service.
+The Honors Program focuses on Scholarship, Leadership and Service.

 - All prospective Vanguard University freshmen with exceptional academic profiles are invited to apply to the Honors Program

-- Minimum 3.7 unweighted academic core GPA (Cal Grant GPA), top 10% class rank* and 1200 SAT (Math and Evidence-Based Reading and Writing combined)/25 ACT (Composite) required
+- Minimum 3.8 unweighted academic core GPA (Cal Grant GPA) and top 10% class rank*

 *Students who attend a high school that does not rank are still eligible to apply.